BOI Reporting in 2026: Current Status for Wyoming LLCs

 31 CFR 1010.380(c)(1)(ii); 90 FR 13688

-Who Is Exempt from BOI Filing
+Who is exempt from BOI filing?

 Domestic reporting companies are fully exempt under the March 2025 IFR.
 A domestic reporting company is any corporation, LLC, or similar entity created by filing a document with a secretary of state or equivalent office under the laws of any US state or Indian tribe.
 This includes every Wyoming-formed LLC, regardless of the nationality or residency of its members.
 A Wyoming LLC owned entirely by non-US residents is still a domestic reporting company because it was formed under Wyoming law by filing Articles of Organization with the Wyoming Secretary of State.
 The 23 categories of exempt entities established under 31 CFR 1010.380(c)(2) also continue to apply, including large operating companies (more than 20 full-time employees, more than $5 million in gross receipts, and a physical US office), banks, credit unions, registered broker-dealers, insurance companies, and tax-exempt entities.
-Most Wyoming LLCs formed through Cowboy State Filings do not qualify for these categorical exemptions but are exempt under the broader domestic company exemption.
+Most Wyoming LLCs formed through WyomingLLC Formation do not qualify for these categorical exemptions but are exempt under the broader domestic company exemption.

 January 1, 2024: CTA reporting requirements take effect.
 Companies formed before this date have until January 1, 2025 to file initial BOI reports.
 Companies formed on or after this date must file within 90 days of formation (later extended from 30 days).